Presentation of ELM interfaces

 Other types of interfaces

-There are several types of interfaces.
-The most common are found on the chip from ELM Electronics.
-The ELM 327 is more used and practical as it is compatible with all the OBD systems i.e. KWP, PWM, VPN and CAN.
-The other circuits are only compatible with one system: the ELM320 is compatible with the PWM; the ELM322 with the VPN and the ELM323 with the KWP.
+There are several types of interface.
+The most common use a chip made by ELM Electronics.
+The ELM327 is the most widely used and practical, supports all OBD protocols, i.e. KWP, PWM, VPN and CAN.
+The other circuits only support one protocol: The ELM320 only supports PWM; the ELM322 supports VPN and the ELM323 KWP.

-Following users requests asking where they could purchase an ELM327 interface we decided to open our own online shop (www.boutiqueobdfacile.com).
-If you decide to purchase your material through our shop it will give you the following advantages:
+Following requests from users asking where they can buy an ELM327 interface, we decided to open our online boutique for automobile diagnostics.
+If you decide to purchase from our boutique, you will avail of the following advantages:

 |ELM327 Bluetooth||ELM327 WiFi|

 Most sellers come from these countries: China, Hong Kong, USA.
 Before buying, we recommend you check the following:

 Tip: On some interfaces, there are no labels on the indicators.
 In this case, when you power on, the red LED lights first followed briefly by: 1.
 Tx OBD, 2.
 Rx OBD, 3.
 Tx PC, 4.
 Rx PC.

 The electronic unit contains 3 main sub-assemblies to operate the interface:

 The diagram below shows the main function of an interface.

 After this brief presentation, the term "interface" should mean more.
 The role of the ELM327 is to act as an interface between 2 different environments: the car, governed by standards with a high level of reliability and a low price, and the IT world more focussed on modularity.